vexx32/PSKoans/docs/Set-PSKoanLocation.md

 # Set-PSKoanLocation

 ## SYNOPSIS
-Sets the PSKoans folder location where koans files will be stored and retrieved.
+Sets the PSKoans folder location where koan lesson files will be stored and retrieved.

 ## SYNTAX